meltano/meltano/docs/docs/guide/v3-migration.md

 pipx install "meltano[psycopg2]"
 ```

-If you are setting a Postgres backend for the first time, it's recommended to instead use the `postgres` extra and use the `postgres+psycopg` URI scheme:
+If you are setting a Postgres backend for the first time, it's recommended to instead use the `postgres` extra and use the `postgresql+psycopg` URI scheme:

 ```bash
 pipx install "meltano[postgres]"